Australia’s first medical cannabis course, designed for health care practitioners, by health care practitioners.

 Contribution to the field of research: I have over 150 peer-reviewed publications.
 I have written one book and have contributed 4 book chapters in leading surgical texts.
 I have publications in the highest ranked surgical journals that include Annals of Surgery, British Journal of Surgery, World Journal of Surgery and Annals of Surgical Oncology.
 I have co-authored five publications in Nature and two in Cancer Letters.
 I have had 40+ international presentations and 2000+ listed citations relating to my published work.
 I am a member of Victorian Integrated Cancer Services, Cancer Council and Victorian State Government committees developing guidelines to improve patient outcomes with pancreatic cancer.

-One of the most clinically knowledgeable physicians in the U.S. in the field of medicinal marijuana.
+One of the most clinically knowledgeable physicians in the U.S. in the field of medicinal cannabis.
 He has spent 40 years working in substance and drug abuse treatment and prevention programs.
 Dr. Bearman was a pioneer in the free and community clinic movement.
 His career includes public health, administrative medicine, provision of primary care, pain management and cannabinology.

 His almost 40 year professional experience in the drug abuse treatment and prevention field includes being the Co-Director of the Haight-Ashbury Drug Treatment Program, being a member of Governor Reagan’s Inter Agency Task Force on Drug Abuse, a member of both the Santa Barbara and the San Diego County Drug Abuse Technical Advisor Committees, and a consultant to Hoffman-LaRoche, Santa Barbara County Schools and the National PTA.
 He has been recognized by the Santa Barbara Medical Society with the Humanitarian Recognition Award.